-The Office of Student Leadership and Engagement will advise the Office of the Vice President of Student Affairs of all registered student organization sponsored fundraising activities and must approve all announcements to ensure compliance with University regulations.
+The Office of Student Leadership and Engagement will advise the Office Student Affairs and Campus Engagement of all registered student organization sponsored fundraising activities and must approve all announcements to ensure compliance with university regulations.
 The University food service provider will be consulted to approve all fundraisers involving food.